 The issue of AGR dues has been 2020’s central point of economic discussion – other than COVID 19s economic impact – for many Indian industries.
-Its explanation is supposed to be simple: your telecom company earns yearly revenue, a percentage of which has to be paid as a yearly license fee to the DOT.
+Its explanation is supposed to be simple: your telecom company earns yearly revenue, a percentage of which has to be paid as a yearly license fee to the DOT for dot compliance.
 However, whether due to department’s laziness to make the telecom industries understand what counts as “revenue” or due to industries’ rather lose interpretation of that word; the two entities – DOT and telecom – are now locked in a legal battle for the last 15 years.
 That battle is now resolved – with some one of India’s biggest telecom industries teetering on the edge of becoming obsolete.

-The birth of AGR revenue sharing
+The birth of AGR revenue sharing for dot compliance

 To the non-financial minded out there, AGR refers to Adjusted Gross Revenue.
 It is on its basis that Department of Telecommunication calculates the levy to be imposed on the telecom license holding companies.
 It’s a revenue sharing model of paying yearly license fee that was introduced in 1999